vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

         minScore: 0
         maxScore: 4
         subscale: default
+      - resultSummary: "Mild Anxiety (5–9)"
-      - text: "Mild Anxiety (5–9).
-Your result shows a mild level of anxiety.
+        text: "Your result shows a mild level of anxiety.
 This is normal, and many people experience similar feelings from time to time.
           What can help: Retake the test every 2 weeks to monitor your condition.
 Practice self-help techniques or work with a specialist